Reinforced Latent Reasoning for LLM-based Recommendation: Methodology

-$\bullet$ \textbf{Policy Update.} After computing the advantage, we apply the GRPO loss to update our model.
-The optimization objective is formulated as follows:
+$\bullet$ \textbf{Policy Update.} \zy{ After obtaining the advantage, we update our model in a way similar to GRPO. } The optimization objective is formulated as follows:

-Notably, to reduce computational cost, we update only the “LatentATT” layer while keeping the original LLM layers frozen.
+Notably, to reduce computational cost, we update only the "LatentRATT" layer while keeping the original LLM layers frozen.
 As a result, the second KL-divergence term, $\mathbb{D}_{KL}(\pi_{\theta} | \pi_{ref})$, becomes zero in the GRPO implementation.